ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 * Q: **Does RavenDB automatically delete old backups?**
 * A: No, RavenDB does not automatically remove backup files, you need to take care of it yourself.
-     You can use services like crontab (a linux scheduling procedure) to create an old-backup-files-removal routine.
+     You can use services like crontab (a Linux scheduling procedure) to create an old-backup-files-removal routine.

 ---